 Mid Sussex District Council assessed some sites in Ashurst Wood as part of its 2013 Housing Supply Document, also known as a Strategic Housing Land Availability Assessment, or SHLAA.

-When assessing the sites, the Steering Group took into account the assessments carried out by MSDC.
+When assessing the Neighbourhood Plan sites, the Steering Group took into account the assessments carried out by MSDC in 2013.

-MSDC is preparing a new document in 2018, known as a Strategic Housing and Economic Land Availability Assessment (SHELAA).
-More information can be seen here.
+MSDC updates the SHLAA regularly and the latest document, now called a Strategic Housing and Economic Land Availability Assessment (SHELAA), can be seen here.